 Take 5ml of honey in a small mortar.
 Add 10ml of solvent ether.
 Mix the solution well using a pestle.

 Take a Petri dish and add the supernatant solution from the mortar.
 Allow it to dry in the open air.

-Add a few drops of resorcinol HCl solution in the petri dish (This should be done once the ether dries out completely)
+Add a few drops of resorcinol HCl solution to the petri dish (This should be done once the ether dries out completely)

 Observe the colour in the petri dish.

 Positive result: Pink or cherry red colour indicates the presence of high HMF.
-This means honey has either invert sugar adulteration.
+This means honey has either inverted sugar adulteration.

 Negative result: There is no change in colour to a yellowish pink colour.
-Negative Result indicates No adulteration of common or Invert sugar.
+Therefore, a Negative Result indicates No adulteration of common or Inverted sugar.